National Trust for Historic Preservation Board of Trustees

 Elected 2023-2026

 (New Orleans, LA) Tony and his wife, Katherine, co-own KCT Real Estate Ventures (KCT), a closely held real estate firm engaged in the acquisition, renovation, and management of company-owned historic properties, primarily in New Orleans.
 KCT frequently utilizes federal and state historic tax credits as well as development easements to successfully finance challenging historic restoration projects.
-Tony is also counsel to the nationally recognized New York based securities litigation firm, Bernstein Litowitz, Berger & Grossmann LLP.
+Mr. Gelderman is also counsel to the nationally recognized New York based securities litigation firm, Bernstein Litowitz Berger & Grossmann LLP.

-Tony’s early professional life has included serving as chief of staff and general counsel in the Louisiana Department of Treasury.
-In that role, Tony was instrumental in launching the highly successful Louisiana Asset Management Pool, a multi-billion-dollar investment pool serving local government offices across Louisiana.
-Tony led LAMP as its Secretary/Treasurer many years after its founding.
+Mr. Gelderman’s early professional life included serving as chief of staff and general counsel in the Louisiana Department of Treasury.
+In that role, he was instrumental in launching the highly successful Louisiana Asset Management Pool, a multi-billion-dollar investment pool serving local government offices across Louisiana.
+Mr. Gelderman led LAMP as its Secretary/Treasurer many years after its founding.

-Tony is a former president of the New Orleans Garden District Association, was the founding President of the Garden District Security District and has served on numerous community boards through the years, including the Preservation Resource Center, the St. Charles Avenue Association, the Louise S. McGehee School, the Louisiana Endowment for the Humanities, and the Louisiana Architecture Foundation.
-He is the immediate past vice-president of the board of the New Orleans Museum of Art.
+He is a former president of the New Orleans Garden District Association, was the founding President of the Garden District Security District and has served on numerous community boards through the years, including the Preservation Resource Center, the St. Charles Avenue Association, the Louise S. McGehee School, the Louisiana Endowment for the Humanities, and the Louisiana Architecture Foundation.
+Mr. Gelderman is the immediate past vice-president of the board of the New Orleans Museum of Art.
 He is a former co-chair and long-time member of the National Trust Council.
-Tony is currently a member of the WYES board of directors, New Orleans’ public television station.
+He is serves on the Board of Directors for WYES, New Orleans’ public television station.

 Alison K. (Kim) Hoagland